MikeyBurkman/eggnog/README.md

   getUser: function(userId) {
     return { /* mock user object */ };
   },
-	/// other methods that service.js uses in userDao...
+  // other methods that service.js uses from userDao from the test...
 };

 // Assume the file we want to test is at ./myApp/service.js